 The definition of payroll costs excludes employer federal taxes, workers compensation premiums, payments to independent contractors, and payments to employees for leave covered under the Families First Coronavirus Response Act.

-Note: At least 75% of the forgiveness amount must be for payroll costs.
+Note: As set forth in the PPPFA, at least 60% of the forgiveness amount must be for payroll costs.

-The PPP allows up to 25% of the forgiveness amount to be used to pay any of the following costs during the covered period:
+The PPPFA allows up to 40% of the forgiveness amount to be used to pay any of the following costs during the Covered Period:

 Repayment of part of the loan may be required to the extent that any employee’s earnings are reduced by more than 25% during the Covered Period or your Alternative Payroll Covered Period, compared to the period of January 1 through March 31, 2020.
 For this calculation, exclude any employee who received, during any single pay period in 2019, wages or salary at an annualized rate over $100,000.
-Then, for each employee, compare the average salary for salaried employees or average hourly rate for hourly employees during the most recent quarter to the Covered Period or Alternative Payroll Covered Period by using the following calculation:
+Then, for each employee, compare the average salary for salaried employees or average hourly rate for hourly employees between January 1 and March 31, 2020, to the Covered Period or Alternative Payroll Covered Period by using the following calculation:

-Note: If there were no reductions in excess of 25%, enter zero for this field.
-Also note that the government may issue additional guidance that could impact this calculation.
+If there were no reductions in excess of 25%, enter zero for this field.

 Enter your average number of FTEEs during the period from February 15 through June 30, 2019, or January 1 through February 29, 2020, at your option.
 Use the same methodology as you did above.
 Choosing the date range with the lower FTEE value will help maximize your forgiveness amount.
 If the number of your FTEEs is lower during the Covered Period or Alternative Payroll Covered Period than during both of these two time periods, the amount of loan forgiveness may be reduced proportionately.
 For more information about reductions in staffing levels, please see our Loan Forgiveness Checklist here.